Hypergraph removal with polynomial bounds: Proofs of Lemmas and

 Since the core of $F$ satisfies the properties of $C$ in the above claim, it indeed establishes the assertion which we used when proving Theorem \ref{theomain}, namely that it suffices to prove the theorem when $F$ is a core.

 It thus remains to prove Lemmas \ref{lemma1} and \ref{lemma2}.
 We begin preparing these proofs with some auxiliary lemmas.
-Throughout the rest of this section we will assume that $F$ in Theorem \ref{theomain} has no isolated vertices since removing isolated vertices does not make the removal lemma easier/harder.
 The following is a key property of cores that we will use in this section.